widelang/draft/README.md

 }
 ```

-So can I get just the error? yep!
+So can you get just the error?
+Yep!

 ```lua
 @ = division(n, m)